unstoppabledomains/dot-crypto/ARCHITECTURE.md

 A list of controller contracts and their source can be found in [List of Contracts](./README.md#deployed-contracts)

-The list of controllers is irreversibly locked and can not be modified in the future.
+The list of controllers addresses is irreversibly locked on the Registry and can not be modified in the future.

 <div id="domains-minting"></div>